-Religious Education promotes knowledge and understanding of a variety of religious traditions and cultures.
+Religious Education promotes knowledge and understanding of a variety of religious traditions and cultures both within the local community and worldwide.
 The subject teaches learners to be aware of their own and others’ viewpoints, both religious and secular, and gives learners the skills to listen with empathy and understanding to the views of others.
 RE seeks to prepare learners for life in modern Britain and gives them an understanding of events both nationally and globally.

 Across school RE is delivered at an appropriate level for the learners in the class through a variety of multi-sensory and engaging activities.
 We have a wealth of subject resources for each major world religion and are always keen to share good practise amongst staff!
-Where possible, theme days and educational visits are used to enhance curriculum delivery.
+Theme days, educational visits and community engagement activities are also used to enhance curriculum delivery.

 Assessment in RE focuses on ‘learning about religion’ and ‘learning from religion’.

 - RE KS1 Landgate School Long Term Planning